akrupal/java/Telusko/README.md

 to fix that we can add synchronized to the method being accessed by threads synchronized ensures that the method is being accessed by one thread at a time 28.java

+thread states

+(when you create
+a new thread)                 .notify() //when this method is called first it will go to scheduler not directly to Runnable New --------------> Runnable <----- Waiting
+        .start()       |          /
+                       |.run()   /| .sleep()
+                       |        /   .wait()
+                       V       /
+                      Running --------------> Dead
+                                .stop()
+                                //stop is depricated now dont use it anymore

+even if the thread is in Runnable using stop will send it to dead

+Collection API - concept
+Collection     - interface and some classes impliment this Collections    - class

+Iterable
+Collection
+    List
+        ArrayList
+        LinkedList
+    Queue
+        DeQueue
+    Set
+        HashSet
+        LinkedHashSet

+this can be followed as a parent to child relation other than these there are also map, map is not an implementation or does not extend collection interface but is a part of collection API

+list 29.java

+list supported repeated values but if you dont want repeated values use set 30.java

+map 31.java